zediious/tpfz-sprinkles/content/en/docs/_index.md

 Welcome to the Wiki for The Phoenix Flavor - Zediious Sprinkles!
 This mod list started life in 2021 as an installation of [The Phoenix Flavor](https://loadorderlibrary.com/lists/the-phoenix-flavour).
 The mods that The Phoenix Flavor comes with brought the game up to a perfect Vanilla+ setup.
 I realized that I wanted to make some changes, in the name of breaking that "Vanilla+" moniker, using TPF as a base for my adventure.
 I love Skyrim, but after you've played 3000+ hours, you begin to yearn for something *more*.

 As time has passed, and more revolutionary combat/animation mods have been released, this mod list now encompasses what I consider to be the perfect, modern Skyrim.
 Nearly everything in the game has been touched, in an effort to bring the game to a modern standard, and to make it a game I could play endlessly.
+Many tweaks and additions have been made to many mods, as well as standalone changes.
+You will find various unique changes in this modlist geared towards improving the vanilla game and the mods in the list.

 I have enjoyed playing and creating this mod list immensely, I hope it brings you the same joy it has brought to me :)